nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 Eventually, the BehaviorSubject is exposed in form of the more restrictive `Observable` type via `asObservable()` so that it's only possibly to cause a new state emission by dispatching an action.

-So, here you go, a **NgRx Store re-implementation in less than 20 lines of code**:
+So, here you go, **NgRx Store re-implementation in less than 20 lines of code**:

 ```typescript
 import { Injectable } from '@angular/core'